anurag815311/bank-data-analysis/readme.md

   - Scaling features using `MinMaxScaler` for normalization.

 - **Modeling**:
-  - Predictive modeling using `KNeighborsClassifier` from the `sklearn` library.
+  - Predictive modeling using `KNeighborsClassifier` from the `sklearn`or 'scikit-learn' library.

 - **Visualization**:
   - Insights and trends visualized using `matplotlib`.